rdbrck/jira-template-injector/README.md

 ### HELP:

 * Why are some buttons disabled?
-    * By default no button are disabled, but if you were provided a url or a json file to load into the extension, it may have contained some options to limit the interface (see Limit interface options below)
+    * By default no buttons are disabled, but if you were provided a url or a json file to load into the extension, it may have contained some options to limit the interface (see Limit Interface Options below)
-    * If you need to use one of the options disabled you can always "Reload the default templates" but be ware this will override any existing templates.
-It may be a good idea to export your current templates first so that you have a backup
+    * If you need to use one of the options disabled you can always reset the extension to it's default by clicking the "Reload default templates" button. **Howerver this will override any existing templates**.
+It is always a good idea to export your current templates first so that you have a backup

 ### Current Features: